-The Berlin Interdisciplinary Alliance for Multilingualism (BIVEM) brings together scientists specializing in language acquisition and experts with an educational and therapeutic background.
-The interdisciplinary collaboration allows new research findings to be implemented quickly as part of language support measures in kindergarten, preschool and primary school education.
-The alliance was initiated by the Centre of General Linguistics in Berlin (ZAS) and receive financial support from the Berlin Senate.
+The Berlin Interdisciplinary Alliance for Multilingualism (BIVEM) is a collaboration between scientists specializing in language acquisition and experts with backgrounds in education and therapy.
+This interdisciplinary cooperation allows for the quick implementation of language support in preschool and primary school education based on the new research findings of the collaborators.
+The alliance was initiated by the Centre of General Linguistics in Berlin (ZAS) and was launched with financial support from the Berlin Senate.

 There is a high rate of migrant children and adolescents in Berlin, about 40 %, and approximately one third of these children show a delay in language development in German.
 This can lead to problems and difficulties at school since the language skills of children have a significant impact on their educational success.
 Therefore, high quality language support is necessary.